-The map viewer puts the legend always below the map, and currently offers three options how legends are drawn:
+The map viewer always puts the legend below the map.
+Currently it offers three options how legends are drawn:

-1. Separate, equally sized rectangles which show the upper class limit with the exemption of the lowest class, which shows the lower limit.
+Separate, equally sized rectangles which show the upper class limit with the exemption of the lowest class, which shows the lower limit.